rehankarthikchandralal/Multi-Label-Image-Classification-on-the-COCO-Dataset-using-PyTorch/test_programs/final_program/README.md

 ## Customization

 - **Changing the Model**
-  Replace or modify `CustomMLP` or the ResNet50 model as needed.
+  Replace or modify `CustomMLP` or the ResNet50 model or the CNN model as needed.
 Ensure the output layer matches the number of categories (80 for COCO).

 - **Hyperparameters**
   Adjust parameters such as `batch_size`, `learning_rate`, and `epochs` in the code.